Juvenile Crimes Attorney - Juvenile Lawyer

 Students who (1) show high ability and is presently (2) 17 years of age and (3) behind in credits may request to take the GED.

-Central PAU School Adminstration and Teaching Staff
+Central PAU School Administration and Teaching Staff

-Joseph Rivera, Central PAU School Principal
+Dr. Denise Miranda, Central PAU School Principal

-Artie Davis, Central PAU Assistant School Principal
+Mrs. Rebecca Robertson, Central PAU Assistant Principal

-Richard Gutierrez, Central PAU School Clerk
+Richard Gutierrez, Senior School Clerk

-Teresa LaBruno, Senior School Clerk
+Sylvia Recinos, Senior School Clerk

 Good Grams from School Teachers at Central Juvenile Hall